Learn how to make bangle bracelets – just pick your favorite papers, paint, embellishments and Mod Podge to create amazing jewelry!

 I worked each oval shape one at a time, sprinkling beads and allowing to dry.
 I used a styrofoam bowl to catch the beads.

-Once the beads are completely dry, add Mod Podge Dimensional Magic to the oval part of the bangle, right on top of the paper.
-Unfortunately this is a slow process, but only because of dry time.
+Once the beads and Mod Podge are completely dry, add Mod Podge Dimensional Magic to the bangle in any areas you like, right on top of the paper.

+I started by measuring the circumference with a piece of yarn.
 Once I had the circumference, I laid the yarn out onto a ruler and divide the bangle into five equal parts.

 I then cut out the mini-flags from the paper using my craft knife.
 I free handed the flags (I knew about what size I wanted them), and then I went back and trimmed them after I was done, making sure they were all the same size and would fit four flags between each pencil mark.